deveshd01/login-flask-deploy/README.md

-This project is just to understand how to deploy Web Project on HEROKU
+This project is just to understand how to deploy ML Web Project on HEROKU

 Deployed on  :  https://login-demo-deploy.herokuapp.com/login